smartdevicelink/sdl_core_guides/docs/Best Practice Documents/2.4. Launch by Hard button/index.md

 # 2.4.
-Launch by Hard SW
+Launch by Hardware button

 ## 1. Overview
-This chapter describes the launch of SDL App by pressing the Hard SW.
+This chapter describes the launch of SDL App by pressing the Hardware button.
-Some systems do not have the Hard SW, and set it as the Software SW in a fixed area on the screen.
+Some systems do not have the Hardware button, and set it as the Software button in a fixed area on the screen.
-In this chapter, all mentioned above will be treated synonymously as the Hard SW.
+In this chapter, all mentioned above will be treated synonymously as the Hardware button.

 ## 2. Background/Purpose/Reason for Standardization
 Currently, the launch of SDL App is an SDL standard behavior.